If your child has a change to their schedule for the day such as an absence do to illness or a late start, please

 Parents will be asked about any special dietary restrictions when their child is enrolled.
 Should there be any, staff and parents will confer to understand the restrictions.
 The restrictions will be written out and kept in the child's file and kept on file in the classroom and the kitchen.

-Current food allergies in the center include: Egg, Nut, and Banana.
+Current food allergies in the center include: Eggs, Peanuts and Tree Nuts.
 Due to the severity of the allergies we ask that do not bring food from home into the center.

 The tuition and fee schedule will be determined and provided to each family at the time of enrollment.
 The tuition and fee schedule is subject to change at any time without notice- usually in January of each year.
 Please see the Center Administrator or Director for an up-to-date Tuition and Fee Schedule.